 We provide support, resources and training for optometrists, ECLOs, rehab workers, domiciliary care workers and other health professionals.Find out more

-From being diagnosed to getting to grips with treatments and how glaucoma affects everyday life, these stories give a voice to those who are dealing with the disease – and may be experiencing the same things as you or a member of your family.
+From being diagnosed to getting to grips with treatments and how glaucoma affects everyday life, including during lockdown, these stories give a voice to those who are dealing with the disease – and may be experiencing the same things as you or a member of your family.

 Many people who suffer with glaucoma will have to apply eye drops regularly to protect their sight.
 COVID-19 may have caused priorities to change, but your eyesight remains vitally important.
 If your treatment is paused or stopped it can lead to vision loss and permanent, irreversible blindness.